ADGEfficiency/adgefficiency.github.io/_posts/2017-02-02-energy-basics-average-vs-marginal-carbon-emissions.md

 ---

-Calculating carbon savings seems simple - **yet many professionals get it wrong**.
-I know because I used to make this mistake.
+**Many professionals are getting the estimation of carbon savings wrong.
+I know because I used to make this mistake.**

-Calculating carbon savings is fundamental to the climate change problem.
-Knowing how much carbon a project saves allows us to understand how effective (meausured in `$/tC`) a project is at saving carbon.
+Calculating carbon savings is fundamental to fighting climate change.
+Knowing a project's carbon saving allows us estimtate how effective (meausured in `$/tC`) a project is at saving carbon.

-This allows different technologies to be compared at how 'efficient' they are at saving carbon.
+This allows different technologies to be compared on the same basis.
 This value can also be compared with a carbon price (also measured in `$/tC`) to determine if a project is worth doing (relative to what society thinks the cost of carbon in `$/tC` is).

-So where are people going wrong?
-They don't appreciate **the difference between average and marginal carbon emissions**.
+So where are people going wrong?  **The mistakes is in misunderstanding the difference between average and marginal carbon emissions**.

 Average carbon emissions are calculated using the total carbon emissions and total amount of electricity generated.
 This average is taken across all generators.